Chinese Peony: Special Species And How They Were Grown Out

 With a beauty that can make a stone statue blush, the Chinese peony is more than just a national flower – it’s an economic powerhouse too.

-Chinese peonies are also busy bees contributing to China’s bustling floral industry, helping to paint a rosy economic picture.
+Culturally, these “kings of flowers” represent wealth and honor in Chinese society.
+They are also busy bees contributing to China’s bustling floral industry, helping to paint a rosy economic picture.
 According to CGTN’s 2023 report, the Chinese Peony industry contributed about $2 billion in income and more than 50,000 jobs to just one city in China.
 Furthermore, cities like Luoyang and Heze host annual peony festivals, attracting millions of visitors and boosting local tourism and business.

 From Royal Headwear to Modern Popularity